Kevin R. Byrd

 Janet McNew is a life-long resident of Pulaski County.
 After twenty-five years in the banking field she joined the Regional Commission in September of 1999 as a Project Manager.
 While serving as a Project Manager she worked on a number of community projects including a transitional housing center in Radford as well as the Commerce Center and Jacksonville Center in Floyd.
 In January 2012 Janet was promoted to her current role as Director of Finance and Personnel.
 She is responsible for all Commission financial activity, budget preparation, as well as benefits administration.

 P: 540.639.9313 x211 email@example.com

 Regional Planner II

 Patrick O’Brien joined the Commission as a Regional Planner in 2014.
-Patrick focuses on economic development related projects, including maintaining the region’s Comprehensive Economic Development Strategy (CEDS) planning document.
-Patrick works on a wide range of projects to support regional economic development efforts, including the New River Valley Development Corporation’s revolving loan fund for small businesses, regional tourism promotion efforts, as well as grant writing and technical assistance projects for regional economic development partner organizations.
-Patrick has a special interest in workforce development issues, and helps regional partners with customized labor market data analysis projects.
-Patrick received a Master’s in Urban and Regional Planning from Virginia Tech, with a focus on economic development.
-He also has a BA degree from James Madison University, with a major in English and minors in history and philosophy.
+Patrick focuses on economic development planning, data analysis, and grant writing and technical assistance to advance local economic development projects.
+Patrick maintains the region’s Comprehensive Economic Development Strategy (CEDS) planning document, and administers the New River Valley Development Corporation’s revolving loan fund for small businesses.
+Patrick has a special interest in workforce development issues, small business and entrepreneurship development, and redevelopment of downtown commercial districts.
+Patrick received a Master’s in Urban and Regional Planning from Virginia Tech, and a BA in English from James Madison University.

 P: 540.639.9313 x206